King Charles coronation: Timings, schedule and key events

 Sunday 7 May

-A day of street parties and coronation Big Lunches is encouraged up and down the country ahead of a star-studded concert at Windsor Castle.
+A day of street parties and coronation Big Lunches were held up and down the country ahead of the star-studded concert at Windsor Castle.

-Downton Abbey actor Hugh Bonneville will host the show, which will feature Take That, Katy Perry and Lionel Richie.
+Downton Abbey actor Hugh Bonneville hosted the show, which featured Take That, Katy Perry and Lionel Richie.

-The line-up will also include Italian opera singer Andrea Bocelli, Welsh bass-baritone Sir Bryn Terfel, singer-songwriter Freya Ridings and classical-soul composer Alexis Ffrench.
+The line-up also included Italian opera singer Andrea Bocelli, Welsh bass-baritone Sir Bryn Terfel, singer Paloma Faith, and classical-soul composer Alexis Ffrench.

-The event in the grounds of the castle, which is expected to begin at 2000 local time [1400 CT, 1500 ET], will be watched by a crowd of 20,000 members of the public and invited guests and broadcast across BBC television and radio stations.
+The event in the grounds of the castle, which began just after 8pm GMT [1400 CT, 1500 ET], was also watched by a crowd of 20,000 members of the public and invited guests and broadcast across BBC television and radio stations.

 Monday 8 May

-Monday will be a special bank holiday for those in the UK and has been set aside for volunteering in a tribute to the King’s lifetime of public service.
+Monday is a special bank holiday for those in the UK and has been set aside for volunteering in a tribute to the King’s lifetime of public service.

 Buckingham Palace said the day “will encourage people to try volunteering for themselves and join the work being undertaken to support their local areas”.